 A distillation filter, when combined with carbon adsorption, is one of the most effective methods for obtaining 99.9% contaminate-free water.
 The distillation process boils the water to create steam, which then cools and condenses to form mineral-free water.
 Similar to the RO filtration method, distillation removes all healthy minerals as well as harmful contaminants.

 Are You Ready to Start Drinking Cleaner Water?

 If you choose to purchase a water filter for you home, not only will you be choosing which technology to use, but you will also have options on where the water filter should reside.
 There are options for under-the-sink and counter-top or faucet top, which sometimes require more involved installation, versus water cooler style filters, which can be much easier to set-up and more portable but take up more space.
+You can even find a countertop water dispenser if you want a cooler style dispenser but minimize the bulkiness.
 Other options, especially great for traveling and camping, or for storing as part of your emergency kit, include small water filtration bottles, microfilters, and bottle-top filters.
 The effectiveness in removing chemicals and pollutants, as well as the life-time of filter cartridges, will vary depending on the brand of filter you purchase.
 Don’t be turned away from an expensive filter but consider their lifetime and effectiveness before making your decision.